KiranChilledOut/LearningGithubActions/README.md

           [1]: https://github.com/peter-evans/create-or-update-comment
         reactions: '+1'
   ```

   - Notice `${{github.event.issue.number}}` is just the json tree output we saw in previous step.
 - Commit changes and push the code.
+- Create a new issue and you will see the Github Actions commenting on it.
+This is so cool .
+Ain't it ? 😜 Next let us create the same commenting with an API

+### Commenting with an API

+- Add the below job the file `issue_comment.yaml` created in the above step